grab/engineering-blog/_posts/2023-07-07-zero-traffic-cost.md

 #### Increased end-to-end latency

-After enabling fetching from the closest replica, we have observed an increase of up to 500ms of the end-to-end latency, that comes from the producer to the consumers.
+After enabling fetching from the closest replica, we have observed an increase of up to 500ms in end-to-end latency, that comes from the producer to the consumers.
 Though this is expected by design, it makes this new feature unsuitable for Grab's most latency-sensitive use cases.
-For these use cases we remained with the traditional design whereby consumers fetch directly from the partition leaders, even when they reside in different AZs.
+For these use cases, we retained the traditional design whereby consumers fetch directly from the partition leaders, even when they reside in different AZs.

 <div class="post-image-section"><figure>
   <img src="/img/zero-traffic-cost/fig-4.png" alt="" style="width:70%"><figcaption align="middle">Figure 4 - End-to-end latency (99th percentile) of one of our streams, before and after enabling fetching from the closest replica</figcaption>